TriplyDB/Documentation/docs/ratt-extract/index.md

 )
 ```

 Because the `foaf` and `ex` objects have been declared at the start of the pipeline, the rest of the pipeline can use autocompletion for IRIs terms.
 This works by typing the namespace alias and a dot (for example: `foaf.`) and pressing `Ctrl + SPC` (control and space at the same time).
-In [properly configured text editors](editor) this will bring up a list of autocomplete results.
+In modern code editors this will bring up a list of autocomplete results.

 Notice that the RATT notation for statements is purposefully close to the widely used Turtle/TriG syntax.